 To read the Board of Director Mandate: Click Here

-Chair of Board and Chair of the Nomination and Corporate Governance Committee
+Chair of the Board and Chair of the Audit Committee

 To read the Chair of Board Role Description: Click Here